1. Home

 The ignition sense feature can be used to turn the Karbon unit on and off with a vehicle’s ignition.
 It can also be used in non-automotive applications using a switch instead.

-An example configuration is shown below.
+An example configuration is shown below for Windows.
 The switch connects positive DC power to the IGN pin.
 The unit will turn on when power is applied to the IGN pin, and turn off when power is removed.
 These events have configurable delays.

 Enabling and controlling ignition sense